-The 415U-2 modules can be configured using the Windows®-based Mesh and I/O Gateway Configuration Utility (CConfig), or via the embedded Web-based management utility.
+The 215U modules can be configured using the Windows®-based Configuration Utility (CConfig), or via the embedded Web-based management utility.
 The following section shows how to connect to the device using the Windows®-based Configuration Utility.
-To access the embedded webpages, refer to the section "Configuring using the embedded Web Configuration Utility" on page 49.
+To access the embedded webpages, refer to the section "Configuring using the web configuration utility" on page 43.

-Connecting to the device using the Configuration Utility
+Connecting using the Configuration Utility